Naster17/DuckyHunter/README.md

 # DuckyHunter
 Powerful tool for HID attacks from your Android.
 With completely new features.
 # In developing.
-README.md may not keep up with updates
+README.md may not keep up with updates.
+Check the beta brench!
 DEBUG MODE.

 ## Demo video: